Audio Antihero

-Audio Antihero is a British independent record label formed in October 2009 and based in South East London.
-They have been the centerpiece of several radio BBC, PRI and international radio stories.
+Audio Antihero is an independent record label founded in October 2009 with a South East London base, now located in New York.
+The label has released titles from Frog, Nosferatu D2, Cloud, Magana, CIAO MALZ, Avery Friedman, and others.

 History

-The label's first two releases, Nosferatu D2's We're Gonna Walk Around This City With Our Headphones on to Block Out the Noise and Benjamin Shaw's I Got the Pox, the Pox Is What I Got, brought the label attention and proved popular with alternative press like Drowned in Sound, The Skinny and Pitchfork and radio stations such as BBC 6 Music, Triple R, Resonance FM and NME Radio.
-They also gained notable supporters in Gareth of Los Campesinos! and Nic Dalton of The Lemonheads.
+The label's first two releases, Nosferatu D2's We're Gonna Walk Around This City With Our Headphones on to Block Out the Noise and Benjamin Shaw's I Got the Pox, the Pox Is What I Got, gained reviews on sites such as Drowned in Sound, The Skinny and Pitchfork were played on radio stations BBC 6 Music, Triple R, Resonance FM and NME Radio, and endorsed by Gareth of Los Campesinos! and Nic Dalton of The Lemonheads.

-In 2011, the label released a series of EPs from Ex-Hefner man Jack Hayter, Broken Shoulder, Wartgore Hellsnicker, Paul Hawkins & The Awkward Silences and Fighting Kites.
-The label also put together a well received charity compilation album, to raise money for Japan entitled Bob Hope Would, which they followed up with a charity busk for Japan in Greenwich, London from Jack Hayter.
+In 2011, the label released a series of EPs from Ex-Hefner member Jack Hayter, Broken Shoulder, Wartgore Hellsnicker, Paul Hawkins & The Awkward Silences and Fighting Kites.
+The label also put together a charity compilation album, to raise money for Japan entitled Bob Hope Would.

 2011 saw the label's profile slowly begin to rise.
-Label founder Jamie Halliday was interviewed by Tom Robinson on BBC 6 Music and wrote a "Do and Don't" guide to running an independent label for the BBC site, while the label was featured in a short list of recommended labels on the Johnny Foreigner blog, and described as "possibly the greatest one man label in the world" by the Another Form of Relief blog.
+Label founder Jamie Halliday was interviewed by Tom Robinson on BBC 6 Music and wrote a "Do and Don't" guide to running an independent label for the BBC site.